Zugspitze

 • Dress in layers, as temperatures can vary significantly from the base to the summit.

-• Always check the weather forecast before your visit; conditions can change rapidly in the mountains.
+• Check the weather forecast before your visit, as mountain conditions can change rapidly.

-• Bring a reusable water bottle to stay hydrated while hiking.
+• Bring a reusable water bottle to stay hydrated while exploring the trails.

 Conclusion